c0lap5o/c0lap5o/README.md

 ### 🌱 About Me
+I'm a dedicated and slightly crazy developer with a passion for coding.
+I love solving good bug mysteries that tickle my brain, and I'll go to the 15th page of a Google search to crack them.
+My ideas are worth a million dollars, and if you happen to hear one, don't let it escape – it might make you rich!

+Always eager to learn something new and put it into practice, I create things with code that are uniquely mine, and I love every bit of it.
+Sometimes it feels like an action movie, navigating through perils like bugs, configurations, architecture decisions, and deployment challenges.
+Even if I don't know something, I'm committed to learning it and reaching the point of "conclusion."

+And that's my coder way.

 ![1724246343919](https://github.com/user-attachments/assets/0c4e159a-318d-4267-bf74-5bb6fe08a05b)

-I'm a dedicated and slightly crazy developer with a passion for coding, nature, and outdoor adventures.
-I really enjoy my free time taking my dog for a walk, playing music or even crafting it I also love camping and make outdoor activities.

-- 💻 Developer passionate about Java, JavaScript, HTML, and CSS
+- 💻 Developer passionate about Java, JavaScript, HTML, and CSS.
-- 🌱 Currently learning Angular and AWS
+- 🌱 Currently learning Angular and AWS.
-- 🎓 Completed Code for All bootcamp
+- 🎓 Completed Code for All bootcamp.
-- 📚 Working towards AWS certification, Portfolio in Angular
+- 📚 Working towards AWS certification; portfolio in Angular.

 ## 🛠️ Technologies & Tools
 ![Java](https://img.shields.io/badge/Java-ED8B01?logo=openjdk&logoColor=black)